syncfusion/ej2-vue-docs/src/documenteditor/document-editor/text-format.md

 # Working with Text formatting

-Document editor supports several formatting options for text like bold, italic, font color, highlight color, and more.
+Document Editor supports several formatting options for text like bold, italic, font color, highlight color, and more.
 This section describes how to modify the formatting for selected text in detail.

 ## Bold